Okabe-Rintarou-0/Minik8s/README.md

 </ul>
 </details>

+### Architecture
+The main language of our project is `golang`.
+The reason we chose `golang` is that the whole ecosystem of `docker` and `k8s` is based on it.
+Also, `golang` is now a very mature language, and has a good ecosystem, which means that we can use the libraries developed by others easily.
+What's more, it is also efficient in development, thanks to its language features.

+For the implementation of some function, using `golang` is too heavy, so we choose to use `shell`.
+For example, we use many shell scripts in the development of `service`.
+And for some tiny jobs like starting a specified container, shell is more suitable.

+In the whole system, `listwatch` is a very important function, it's based on message publishing and message watching.
+So, we need a message middleware, and we finally chose `Redis` because it's simple enough(message middleware is not the key point of the system) and we are all familiar with it.

+The overall architecture is similar to `k8s`.
+We implement `api-server`, `scheduler`, `controller-manager` in control plane, `kubelet` and `kube-proxy` that are running in a node, and a command line tool `kubectl`, which provides commands for controlling the system and knowing about the status of it.

+All the components will be compiled as independent parts.
+The components of control plane will be running in the master node, while the other components like `kubelet` will be running on a certain node.

+We have applied for 3 cloud hosts for our project, one as both master and worker node, and the other two as worker nodes.

+### Node

+`Node` here refers to `worker node`. `Pods` will be scheduled to any suitable node.

+#### Node registration
+We provide two ways to register a node to the control plane.
+One is using `kubectl apply -f` command that will parse a given yaml file specifying the attributes of a node, another is registering automatically by `kubelet`.

+#### Node monitor

+`Node controller` is responsible for monitoring node statuses.
+The status of a node contains a field standing for the last time the node was synchronized with the system.
+And the controller will calculate the difference of current time and the last synchronization time.
+According to the difference, the node will be marked as `Ready`, `Unhealthy`, and `Unknown`.

+If a node keeps `unhealthy` for a certain time, it will be considered `unknown`.
+All the pods on such node will be removed, and all the metadata of it will be removed from `etcd`.
+Therefore, the scheduler will no longer schedule pods to such node, because it won't be able to get the information of this node.

+#### Heartbeat

+To stay connected with the control plane, the `kubelet` in a node will periodically publish the status of the node, as a kind of heartbeat.
+The `controller-manager` will watch the messages and store statuses of node in its own cache.
+The `node controller` can then fetch the statuses and do its job.

+Once there is a network partition and the heartbeats can not be sent to the control plane timely, the node will be considered unconnected and the pods scheduled to this node will be removed in order to recycle resources and immediately schedule the pods to the other available nodes to keep the service working.

 ### Kubectl

 `kubectl` is a command line tool that helps user controller `minik8s`.
 It's similar to `kubectl` in `Kubenetes`, but